amorris28/website/content/publications.md

 #### In Prep

-**Morris AH**, Bohannan BJM Artificial ecosystem selection on soil methane oxidation reveals complex mapping between microbial community structure and ecosystem function.
+**Morris AH**, Bohannan BJM Artificial ecosystem selection on soil methane oxidation to understand the mapping between microbial community structure and ecosystem function.

 ### Thesis